-The only sources that you are not required to cite are the official course materials (lectures, lecture notes, homework and exam solutions from this semester) and sources for prerequisite material (which we assume you already know by heart).
+The only sources that you are not required to cite are the official course materials (lectures, lecture notes, homework solutions, and exam solutions from this semester) and sources for prerequisite material (which we assume you already know by heart).

 - List everyone you worked with on each homework problem.
 Again, we strongly encourage you to work together, but you must give everyone proper credit.
 If you work in a group of 20 students, then all 20 names should appear on your homework solution.
 If someone was particularly helpful, describe their contribution.
 Be generous; if you're not sure whether someone should be included in your list of collaborators, include them.
-For discussions in class, in section, or in office hours, where collecting names is impractical, it's okay to write something like "discussions in class".
+For discussions in class, in labs, or in office hours, where collecting names is impractical, it's okay to write something like "discussions in class".

 Please see our academic integrity policy for more details.

 If we can't read your solution, we can't give you credit for it.
 We strongly recommend typesetting your homework using LaTeX.
 You are welcome to submit scans of hand-written homework solutions, but please make sure they are clear and easy to read.
 If you have sloppy handwriting, use LaTeX.

 You will lose points for poor spelling, grammar, punctuation, arithmetic, algebra, logic, and so on.
 This rule is especially important for students whose first language is not English.